privacy-scaling-explorations/zkevm-specs/specs/opcode/F1CALL_F2CALLCODE_F4DELEGATECALL_FASTATICCALL.md

 ### EVM behavior

 The `CALL` opcode transfer specified amount of ether to callee and creates a new call context and switch to it.
+The `CALLCODE` opcode creates a new call context as if calling itself, but with the code of the given account.
 This is done by popping serveral words from stack:

 1. `gas` - The amount of gas caller want to give to callee (capped by rule in EIP150)
 2. `callee_address` - The ether recipient whose code is to be executed (by taking the 20 LSB of popped word)